RobSpectre/Twilio-Hackpack-for-Heroku-and-Flask/README.md

 TWILIO_CALLER_ID = "+17778889999"
 ```

-#### Environment Variables
+#### Setting Your Own Environment Variables

-The canonical approach for Heroku apps.
-This method is slightly more complex
-than configuring in local_settings.py, but better for you, and therefore (of
-course) the world.
+The configurator will automatically use your environment variables if you
+already have a TwiML app and phone number you would prefer to use.
+When these
+environment variables are present, it will configure the Twilio and Heroku apps
+all to use the hackpack.

 1) Set environment variables locally.
 <pre>